klandrith/NES_IO_1.5/OG_Famicom/README.md

 Installation Notes:
 - For the NOCUT version, you need to remove the 75omhs resistors on the RGB lines of the NESRGB

+- TO BE DONE: FULL PDF WITH PICS OF THE INSTALL

 Audio
 - For default installation, you have 3 possibilies